le-chartreux/linux-config/README.md

 #### Pipx

-Pipx is the recommanded way to install Python applicatations from pip.
+Pipx is the recommended way to install Python applications from pip.
 It allows you to no mess up your system Python environment by installing each app inside a virtual environment.

 ```sh
 python3 -m pip install --user pipx